leoschwarz/opensim-protocol/surface_encoding.md

 LARGE_PATCH_SIZE = 32

 ### Matrices
+TODO: There is still some confusion about the stride header value used when computing the output, and whether we really have to use the same size matrices for any of the two region sizes or if this is just a relict of ungeneric code?
+(Right now I feel like it might be mostly the latter issue.)

 The following expressions for matrix elements assume zero based indexing and are stored in col major order in the original C++ code.

 patch_dequantize_table: F32[LARGE_PATCH_SIZE * LARGE_PATCH_SIZE] matrix